Expressway S2 (Poland)

-History of construction
+Chronology

 Construction of the first phase of the project was divided into two sections.
 Work on a 3.9 km stretch between Warszawa Lotnisko junction (linking to expressway S79) and Puławska junction at the eastern end of this phase of the project began in September 2009, while construction of the other, 11.1 km long section between the western Konotopa junction (linking the motorway A2 and the western portion of the ring road, expressway S8) and Warszawa Lotnisko junction, began in the Summer of 2010.

 Both sections were scheduled to be completed in mid 2012 in time for the Euro 2012 football championships, however this deadline was not met.
 The S2 Expressway was eventually opened in a number of stages, beginning in the west at Konotopa junction in August 2013, with further sections opening in September 2013, linking the road with expressway S79 leading to Warsaw Chopin Airport.
 The final part of this phase of the project up to Puławska junction was opened in late September 2013.